 If you see somebody that’s hurting, don’t look away.
 And if you’re hurting, even though it might be hard, try to find that bravery within yourself to dive deep and go tell somebody.
 Lady Gaga

-“How are you?” should be an invitation, a desire to know how another person is feeling, is coping, is going (as the Aussies say).
-But answer it honestly at your peril, as you may find the other person is only being polite and doesn’t really want to hear anything other than “I’m fine”.
+“How are you?” should be an invitation, an expression of interest in how another person is feeling, is coping, is going (as the Aussies say).
+But most of the time, we answer the question honestly at our peril, only to find that the other person is just being polite and doesn’t really want to hear anything other than some version of “I’m fine.”

-Many grieving souls hate this question because it requires figuring out the best way to answer it at a time when your emotions are up and down and all around, and your brain isn’t working right.
-We can usually tell when the person asking the question doesn’t want a real answer, and yet it feels dishonest to pretend that we are okay when we’re feeling broken inside.
-Others who ask genuinely want to know but we lack the energy or brain function to give a coherent answer.
+Most grievers hate this question because it requires assessing the other person’s interest level and our own mental state at a time when our thoughts are whirling, our emotions are up and down and all around, and our brains aren’t processing well.
+We can usually tell when the other person doesn’t want a real answer, yet it can feel dishonest to pretend we’re okay when we’re feeling broken.
+But even when someone really wants to know, we may realize that we lack the energy to manage their response to our truth.

-For me, what matters is what the other person does with the answer.
-Does she lean in or out?
-Does he clear his throat and change the subject?
-Or just merely look uncomfortable and sorry that she asked?
+When I choose to answer honestly , what matters is what the other person does with the answer.
+Do they clear their throat and change the subject?
+Look uncomfortable and sorry that they asked in the first place?
+Try to demonstrate that they understanding what I’m going through by sharing a story about one of their losses?
 There’s no shame in any of these responses.
 There have been so many days when I wouldn’t have known what to say to me either.
-And even more days when I have been silenced by another griever’s story about a loss so huge or so unfair that I know nothing I say will make it better or ease his pain.
+And other days when I have been stunned by another person’s story about a loss so huge or unfair that all I can do is stammer.

-When we are immersed in sadness, we forget that the rest of the world may not understand or know what we’re going through.
+When we are immersed in sadness, we forget that the rest of the world may not understand or even know what we’re going through.
 At some point, I stopped caring about the people who didn’t really want to know how I was and started focusing on those who did.
 Their bravery in asking.
-Their willingness to listen.
-Their disregard for anything else they needed to do.
-Their commitment to seeing and acknowledging how devastating a death can be and the way it can shatter a person’s life.
+Their ability to listen.
+Their willingness to set aside anything else they needed to do.
+Their commitment to refrain from sugarcoating and acknowledge how devastating my son’s death is, the way it has shattered my life.

-Profound loss can be a gift in many ways.
-It opens your eyes to how many other people are suffering, and it provides a deep connection to those other grievers.
+Profound loss can be a gift in certain ways.
+It opens your eyes to how many other people are suffering, and it creates a deep connection with those other grievers.
 A kinship, a sisterhood.
-A friendship that forms quickly over what matters in life.
+A friendship that forms over what matters most.
 An understanding that’s hard to explain and probably makes no sense to someone who hasn’t lost one of their most important people.

 Everyone has a story.
 Chose the ones you want to hear, and then listen carefully.
-Breathe the words in along with the pain.
-Feel the courage it takes to share the devastation, the fear, the loneliness.
+Breathe in the words along with the pain.
+Recognize the courage it takes to share the devastation, the fear, the loneliness.
 Hear the pain in the other person’s voice.
-Watch the healing that comes from your silence, your attention, your caring.
+Notice the healing that comes from listening instead of trying to talk.
 And no matter what, don’t look away.